Video game content rating system: Indonesia

-The Indonesian Game Rating System (IGRS) is an official video game content rating system founded and set by the Indonesian Ministry of Communication and Informatics in 2016.
+The Indonesia Game Rating System (IGRS) is the official video game content rating system founded and set by the Indonesian Ministry of Communication and Informatics in 2016.
 IGRS rates games that are developed and published in Indonesia.
 There are 5 classifications of ratings based on the game content, which includes the use of alcohol, cigarettes, drugs, violence, blood, language, sexual content, etc.